Lufthansa Strike Compensation

 *Some amounts on this page are shown in Euros, as legal processing takes place within the European Union.

 Lufthansa Strike Flight Cancellation Compensation

-Sometimes, Lufthansa staff strikes can lead to Lufthansa strike cancelled flights.
-If you’ve had a flight canceled due to a strike, you could be owed compensation!
+Sometimes, Lufthansa staff strikes can lead to the cancellation of your flight altogether.
+If you’ve had a flight cancelled due to a strike, you could be owed compensation!
 You qualify for compensation if the airline notified you less than 14 days before your flight was due to depart, and they weren’t able to offer you an alternative flight which arrived at a similar time.

 |Less than 2 hours||2 - 3 hours||3 – 4 hours||More than 4 hours||Never arrived||Distance|

 |€125||€250||€250||€250||€250||All flights 1,500 km or less|